R-ODAF/R-ODAF_Health_Canada/README.md

 ## Questions?

 I'm not surprised if you have questions.
 This is very much a draft of the workflow, and is incomplete except for serving highly experienced users.
-Please reach out if you have questions or issues, and feel free to submit a PR with any suggestions you might have.
+Please reach out if you have questions or issues, and feel free to submit an [issue](https://github.com/R-ODAF/R-ODAF_Health_Canada/issues) or PR with any suggestions you might have.